 4. Stay At Disney Value Resorts

 Moderates are more affordable and a great middle-ground.
-Still, they too, can be quite expensive, especially for those of us on a tight Disney World budget.
+Still, they too can be quite expensive, especially for those of us on a tight Disney World budget.

 The cheapest options are Disney Value Resorts.
-There are five on-site Value Resort hotels to choose from, and any one of them should fit into the most budgets.
+There are five on-site Value Resort hotels to choose from, and any one of them should fit into most budgets.

 The lowest-priced hotels are the three All-Star resorts – Disney’s All-Star Movies ResortDisney’s All-Star Music Resort, and Disney’s All-Star Sports Resort.
 See our Cheapest Hotel in Disney World article for more about All-Star resorts.